Luos-io/luos_engine/CONTRIBUTING.md

 - Fork the main repository you want to work on.
 - Clone the forked repo to your machine.
 - Create and checkout a new local branch.
-- Start workink on the code.
+- Start working on the code.
 - Commit your changes to the working local branch.
 - Push your local branch to your forked remote repo.